ogeesan/Imaging-Tools/README.md

 - Data Collation: an example of my collation system.

+- Detect Calcium Events: a out-of-the-box usable event detection, which should really be used as a scaffold for your own system.

 - Fluorescence Extraction: extract fluorescence signals from .tif files, with more predictable ROI pixel definition and exclusion of sub-100 values.

 - Hierarchical Clustering Visualisation: quick 'n dirty clustering visualisation